 Difference between regular and long haired Chihuahua

-As mentioned previously, the main difference between the long-haired Chihuahua and other Chihuahuas is the fur.
+As mentioned previously, the main difference between the long haired Chi and other Chihuahuas is the fur.
 They have longer fur, especially around the ears, necks, legs, and tails.

 That means more grooming, and more brushing the coat of the dog.
 You need to brush your pet at least once per week to ensure there are no tangles in the dog’s coat.